 20 March 2019

-The key findings of Australia's National Food Waste Baseline have been released.
-This provides a benchmark for measuring national performance against the reduction target, by establishing a consistent framework to quantify food waste generation and to track progress.
+This report provides a benchmark for measuring national performance against the reduction target, by establishing a consistent framework to quantify food waste generation and to track progress.

 29 January 2019